CMSgov/ab2d-sample-client-bash/README.md

 the job id will be saved in `<directory>/jobId.txt`
 6. Run `./monitor-job.sh` which will monitor the state of the running job.
 When the job finished the full HTTP response will be saved to `<directory>/response.json`
 7. Run `./download-results.sh` to get the files.
 Running again will not overwrite the files.
-You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
-Afterward, decompress (unzip) the gzip files into NDJSON format.